TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 24/Joshua 24.28.md

 ---

-So Joshua sent the people away, every man unto his inheritance.
+So Joshua sent the people away, every man to his inheritance.